Better Process Control School for Acidified Foods-OnlineDecember 11-12, 2023

 Refunds will not be offered for canceled registrations.

 The Food Processing Center also presents this school for companies or agencies at their site.
-Please contact Jill Gifford at (402) 472-2819 or email@example.com to discuss this option.
+For questions or to register by phone please contact Julie Reiling at 402-472-2529 or firstname.lastname@example.org to discuss this option.